 The Toshiba Fire TV is a decent but basic 4k TV.
-The picture quality is mediocre, and while the TV has a high native contrast ratio capable of producing deep dark scenes, it lacks more advanced features like local dimming to improve the picture quality further.
+It delivers decent overall picture quality, but although the TV has a high native contrast ratio capable of producing deep dark scenes, it lacks more advanced features like local dimming to improve the picture quality further.
 The image degrades rapidly when viewed at an angle, which is bad for those with wide seating and although the TV supports HDR, it can't produce bright or vivid highlights.
 The distinguishing feature is the Fire TV platform, which is tightly integrated with the Alexa voice assistant.

 The design of this Toshiba Fire TV Edition is decent.
 It is made of plastic and does not have a premium look to it.
 Its build quality is ok with no gaps or other issues.
 It will get warm to the touch on the lower edge without that being a problem.
 The stand supports the TV well although some wobbling is to be expected.
 If you decide to wall mount it will not protrude much, and the inputs will be accessible as they are all facing outwards.